bids-standard/.github/CODE_OF_CONDUCT.md

 Depending on how the Code of Conduct response group is set up, there may be different places where information about the Code of Conduct reports may be accessible:

-* Personal email of Code of Conduct committee members
+* Personal email of Code of Conduct response group members.
-* Archives of committee mailing lists
+* Archives of working group mailing lists.
-* Logs from committee online chats
+* Logs from response group / working group online chats.
-* Shared online documents, such as Google Docs or Next Cloud documents
+* Shared online documents, such as Google Docs.

-In all cases, documents and notes should only be available to committee members who do not have a conflict of interest for the report.
-This requires communities to choose documentation tools that will meet their privacy needs.
+In all cases, documents and notes should only be available to working group and response group members who do not have a conflict of interest for the report.
+This requires careful attention to the permissions settings of google docs, which are prone to wide visibility unless proactively restricted.

 ### Committee online discussion

-A Code of Conduct committee may have an online, real-time discussion forum, such as Slack, or Mattermost.
-If the online chat platform allows, it is recommended to set the committee channel to have past history not be available to new committee members who join the channel, or to create ad-hoc channels to discuss specific reports.
+A Code of Conduct response group may have an online, real-time discussion forum.
+This will typically be Mattermost.
+If the online chat platform allows, it is recommended to set the response group channel to have past history not be available to new response group members who join the channel, or, better still to create ad-hoc channels to discuss specific reports.

 When a report comes in and a discussion needs to happen in an online space, care needs to be taken to avoid conflicts of interest.
 In the committee chat channel, state 'We have a report that involves \[REPORTED PERSON\]'.
 Do not say who was the reporter or who were witnesses if the report was sent to an individual committee member.
 Ask which committee members do not have a conflict of interest.
 Add those committee members to a group discussion, separate from the committee channel.
 If a committee member does not respond, do not add them to the new group discussion.
 If a committee member finds they have a conflict of interest because of who reported the incident or who witnessed it, they should recuse themselves from the discussion.